eddyluursema/modeltrain/DR4018/DR4018_mixedswitchsignals_preset1/README.md

 A GREEN on adress 502 will activate output 3 of the DR4018 during 0.5 s; at RED output 4.

+Adress 503 and 504 no action.

-From adress 504 until adress 516 a GREEN will activate output 5 ..
+From adress 505 until adress 516 a GREEN will activate output 5 ..
 16 and RED will decativate it.

 #### RocRail